mdibian/facecognition/README.md

 ## Technologies

-The project front-end was made with [React.js](https://reactjs.org/).
-The back-end was made with [Node.js](https://nodejs.org/en/), [Express.js](https://expressjs.com/), and [PostgreSQL](https://www.postgresql.org/) as the database, and can be found here in [facecognition-api](https://github.com/mdibian/facecognition-api).
+The project was made with [React.js](https://reactjs.org/), [Node.js](https://nodejs.org/en/), [Express.js](https://expressjs.com/), and [PostgreSQL](https://www.postgresql.org/) as a relational database solution, and the back-end part can be found here in [facecognition-api](https://github.com/mdibian/facecognition-api).

-## Run Project Locally
+## Run the project locally

-To initiate and run the project locally on your machine, run the command below to install all dependencies.
+To initiate and run the project front-end part locally on your machine, run the command below to install all dependencies
  ```
  npm install
  ```